SegataLab/metamlst/README.md

 # MetaMLST #
 A computational pipeline for MLST typing from metagenomic data

-MetaMLST performs an *in-silico* Multi Locus Sequence Typing (MLST) Analysis on metagenomic samples.
-MetaMLST achieves cultivation- and assembly- free strain level tracking and detects all the species to which the standard MLST protocol is applicable.
+MetaMLST performs an *in-silico* Multi Locus Sequence Typing (MLST) Analysis on metagenomic samples, directly from raw reads.
+MetaMLST achieves cultivation- and assembly- free strain level tracking and profiles all the species to which the standard MLST protocol is applicable.

+**Current database version**: [ May 2022 ]

 ### What can I use MetaMLST for? ###